gastonmorixe/nestjs-class-validator-error-handler/README.md

 # nestjs-class-validator-error-handler
 GraphQL Error handler for [NestJS](https://github.com/nestjs/nest) models using [class-validator](https://github.com/typestack/class-validator)

-Note: this package is made for opinated for mongoose for now.
-With a few lines you can remove it as a dependency or it could be decoupled into two different decorators for those who do not use mongo/mongoose.
+*Note: this package is opinated to work along mongoose for now.
+With a few lines you can remove it as a dependency or it could be decoupled into two different decorators for those who do not use mongo/mongoose.*

 ## Usage